Takeaway

 12. What do you like in others?
 What do you hate in others?

-I answered I liked people that work hard and gave an example of a friend of mine who worked extremely hard to get what he wanted and that I admired him for that.
+I answered I liked people who worked hard and gave an example of a friend of mine who worked extremely hard to get what he wanted and that I admired him for that.

 Then I said I didn’t like laziness in others, which was the logical answer.